Can You Weld at Home? Basic Considerations

 Welding fume safety

-Stick welding (SMAW) and flux-core (FCAW) welding generate many welding fumes in the workshop.
+Stick welding (SMAW) and flux-core (FCAW) welding generate many fumes in the workshop.
 Ultraviolet rays from MIG and TIG welding create gases such as ozone close to the arc.

 If you weld metals such as stainless steel and copper alloys or metals with coatings, you will have toxic fumes in your workshop.